Viktor Abakumov: World War II activities

-Abakumov returned to Moscow HQ on 12 February 1941 as a Captain of State Security (he acquired this rank 12.28.1938 bypassing the rank of senior lieutenant of State security) and, after the reorganization and creation of the new NKGB, he became one of the deputies of Lavrentiy Beria, who was the People's Commissar for Internal Affairs (head of the NKVD).
+Abakumov returned to Moscow headquarters on 12 February 1941 as a Captain of State Security.
+He acquired this rank 28 December 1938, bypassing the rank of senior lieutenant of State security.
+After the reorganization and creation of the new NKGB, he became one of the deputies of Lavrentiy Beria, who was the People's Commissar for Internal Affairs (head of the NKVD).
 On 19 July 1941, he became the head of newly Directorate of Special Department's (UOO) of the NKVD which was responsible for Counterintelligence and internal security in the RKKA (Red Army).

 In this position, after the attack of Nazi Germany on the Soviet Union and the defeats experienced by the Red Army, on Stalin's order he led the purges of RKKA commanders accused of betrayal and cowardice.
 In 1943, from 19 April to 20 May 1943, Abakumov was one of Stalin's deputies, when he held the post of People's Commissar of Defence of the USSR.

 In April 1943, when military Counterintelligence Main Directorate of the People's Commissariat of Defence of the USSR (or GUKR NKO USSR) better known as SMERSH was created, Abakumov was put in charge of it, in the rank of Commissar (2nd rank) of State Security, and held the title of vice-Commissar of Defense.

 During the war, he reported directly to Joseph Stalin, and appears to have been able to bypass Beria.
 For example, Beria disclaimed responsibility for the arrest in 1941 of the Red Army Marshal, Kirill Meretskov, for which he blamed Stalin and Abakumov.
 However, Nikita Khrushchev – who later denounced Stalin and had both Beria and Abakumov executed – did not believe him.
 He claimed that Stalin "thought he had found in Abakumov a bright young man who was dutifully carrying out his orders, but actually Abakumov was reporting to Stalin what Beria had told him Stalin wanted to hear".

 He used his position to enrich himself.
 He took over a 'splendid' apartment, whose previous occupant, a soprano, he had arrested, and "stashed his mistresses in the Moskva Hotel and imported trainloads of plunder from Berlin."